-Buying land in Los Angeles also means you’ll have to put in the effort and time to find and select the parcel of land that best meets your needs, both financially and with respect to goals.
+Buying land in Riverside also means you’ll have to put in the effort and time to find and select the parcel of land that best meets your needs, both financially and with respect to goals.
 Keep in mind, too, that this involves more than price.

 For example, you wouldn’t want to buy land where local zoning laws prohibit buying for investment purposes or that restrict the size of the structure you can erect.
 You also need to look into things like whether the soil is suitable for building and for water and septic systems.
 Again, your agent can be a great help in this arena.

 3. Making an Offer

 Making an offer when buying land in Riverside proceeds much the same as making an offer on a house.
 When you find a piece of land you want to buy, you and your agent submit a purchase offer, and then you and the seller hammer out all the details.

 The difference lies in the fact that when you want to negotiate the price down or to get better concessions, you will need to come into the negotiations armed with research and facts.
 If, for example, it turns out that the ground doesn’t “perc” well and you will, as a result, have to put in a more expensive aerobic septic system, you’d better come to the negotiating table armed the reports that can back up that claim.

 And then there’s financing (if you can’t buy with cash, which is recommended for buying land).
 Loans for raw land can be far more challenging to obtain than for a home.
 In some cases, you may have to pay as much as 50% down though some lenders will accept the standard 20%.
 In addition, you will likely have to pay a higher interest rate when you buy land, and many lenders will have to know what you intend to do with the land.